ValleyGuard pole-mounted cameras and speaker for live video monitoring to stop jobsite theft in Los Angeles

 Video Analytics for After-Hours Trespass Detection

 Zone-based detection adds another layer.
-You define restricted perimeters around high-value areas — copper storage, equipment yards, material staging zones — and the AI applies tighter sensitivity to those zones.
+You define restricted perimeters around high-value areas, like copper storage, equipment yards, and material staging zones, and the AI applies tighter sensitivity to those zones.
 Someone walking on the public sidewalk outside your fence generates nothing.
 Someone entering the 10-foot buffer zone inside your fence triggers an immediate escalation.

-For Los Angeles construction sites running projects across multiple phases, the analytics adapt as your site layout changes.
-New buildings going vertical, shifting material locations, evolving access points — the system learns the updated baseline within days and adjusts detection parameters automatically.
+For LA construction sites running projects across multiple phases, the analytics adapt as your site layout changes.
+New buildings going vertical, shifting material locations, evolving access points: the system learns the updated baseline within days and adjusts detection parameters automatically.

 Real Benefits of Reducing False Alarms on Jobsites

-Save Crew Time & Focus on Real Issues
+Save Crew Time and Focus on Real Issues

 Project managers and site supervisors stop chasing irrelevant alerts.
 Time spent reviewing footage of wind and shadows goes back into managing the build.
 Overnight on-call responsibilities become manageable when you're not checking cameras every 30 minutes.